Russell Kirsch: Early life

-Kirsch died on August 11, 2020, at his home in Portland.
-He was 91 and had suffered from dementia in the time leading up to his death.

 Career

 In 1951 Kirsch joined the National Bureau of Standards as part of the team that ran SEAC (Standards Eastern Automatic Computer).
 SEAC was the U.S.'s first stored-program computer to become operational, having entered service in 1950.

 In 1957, Kirsch's group developed a digital image scanner, to "trace variations of intensity over the surfaces of photographs", and made the first digital scans.
 One of the first photographs scanned, a picture of Kirsch's three-month-old son, was captured as just 30,976 pixels, a 176 × 176 array, in an area 5 cm × 5 cm (2" x 2").
 The bit depth was only one bit per pixel, stark black and white with no intermediate shades of gray, but, by combining several scans made using different scanning thresholds, grayscale information could also be acquired.
 They used the computer to extract line drawings, count objects, recognize alphanumeric characters, and produce oscilloscope displays.
 He also proposed the Kirsch operator for edge detection in images.

 Later in life, Kirsch became the director of research of the Sturvil Corporation and an advisory editor for the Institute of Electrical and Electronics Engineers (IEEE).
 He was the advisory editor of the journal Languages of Design.